ChadBurggraf/plists-cs/README.md

 ## Basic Usage

+You can use [WCF Data Contracts](http://msdn.microsoft.com/en-us/library/ms733127.aspx) to mark up model or business objects for plist serialization.
+See below for details and caveats.
+Continue reading this section for manual creation of plist-serializable dictionaries.

 There are two primary classes exposed by the assembly: `BinaryPlistReader` and `BinaryPlistWriter`.
 As their names imply, they read and write `IDictionary` objects to and from binary plists.
 The plist format specifies that the following types are supported:

  - `null`